Our Washington Conservation Corps (WCC) program is available to help with flood problems that are related to dams.

 Requests for assistance must be routed through the city or county emergency management office where the dam is located.
 You can look up the local emergency management office at this link: Local Emergency Management Offices.

-Sometimes the WCC services are free or reduced costs depending on available funds and the cause of the problem.
+Sometimes the WCC services are free or reduced-cost, depending on available funds and the cause of the problem.
 You can contact either of the following WCC managers to discuss process, availability, and funding options: Kevin Farrell at 360-480-2603 or Bridget Talebi 360-480-2293.

 General information about the WCC assistance program can be found at WCC Response and Recovery Information.